Nyerguds/MobiusMapEditor/README.md

 * "Teamtypes" will allow you to define teams that can be used in the map's scripting, or that will simply be created randomly as attack teams by the AI Houses.
 * "Triggers" will allow you to make scripts that execute on the map.
 Note that scripting is mostly a singleplayer thing, and is severely limited in multiplayer, especially in Tiberian Dawn.

-For Tiberian Dawn maps, the triggers dialog has a "Check" button that will check if any configurations in the triggers might not work, or might even cause game crashes.
-For more info on that, see [the TD triggers overview guide I wrote on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2824756756).
+The triggers dialog contains a "Check" button that will check if any configurations in the triggers might not work, or might even cause game crashes.
+For TD, these checks are based on [the TD triggers overview guide I wrote on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2824756756).
 Note that this is not a scripting guide; it is an overview of what each trigger event and action will accept as inputs, and produce as output, highlighting potential issues and some workarounds.
-Unfortunately, I'm not very well-versed in Red Alert triggers, so there is no equivalent check function (or guide) for Red Alert.

 ---